atarr3/campvideo-data/README.md

 - ``tables``: Raw text files showing confusion matrices and coverage tables corresponding to tables in the paper.

 ## Data
-Full replication of the [Validation](#Validation) step requires the human-coded labels provided by WMP and the YouTube videos for the ads in MP4 format.
-Unfortunately, we cannot share either of this data publicly.
-- The WMP data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
+Replication in the [Validation](#Validation) step requires the human-coded labels provided by WMP, which cannot be shared publicly.
+This data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
 Our study used the 2012 Presidential, 2012 Non-Presidential, and 2014 data.
 The data is distributed across 7 Stata files, one for each year and race type (House, Senate, Governor, President).
 These files should be placed in the [``data/wmp``](data/wmp) folder.
-- We provide a list of the YouTube Video IDs used in [``data/matches/matches.csv``](data/matches/matches.csv) under the `uid` variable.
-Users able to obtain these videos should place them in the [``data/videos``](data/videos) folder, with each video file titled ``<YouTubeID>.mp4``. ``<YouTubeID>`` is the unique YouTube video ID.

-All figures and tables can be replicated using both the WMP data and the pre-computed results available in [``results``](results), however these results cannot be replicated without the YouTube videos as well.

 # Validation
 ## Installation